stephengold/MonkeyWrench/README.md

 You can control the CompareLoaders application using a keyboard and mouse.

 The documentation below assumes a keyboard with the "US" (QWERTY) layout.
-On keyboards with other layouts, the keys may be labeled differently.
+On keyboards with other layouts, some keys may be labeled differently.
 Refer to the help overlay (F1) for localized key labels.

 ##### Selecting fields and values